 - The Center Director works with faculty to determine their needs for ethics resources and support ethics and social responsibility research.

-- The Center is available to faculty to provide assistance on publishing integrity issues.
+- The Center is available to faculty and doctoral students to provide assistance on publishing integrity issues.

 O.C.
 Ferrell Interview